Prohibition:

 — UNIVERSAL DECLARATION OF MENTAL RIGHTS AND FREEDOMS

-The real problem with drugs in the modern world is that they are illegal.
+The real problem with drugs is that they are illegal.
 This provides an environment where the provision of drugs to those who want or need them involves severe risk and consequently high prices for buyers (some of whom must resort to violent crime to pay for their habit).
 A situation of enormous potential profit has attracted organized crime (both within government — e.g. the CIA — and without) and resulted in the widespread corruption of public officials.
 (Furthermore, the illegality of drug usage prevents the dissemination of information concerning safe ways to use drugs.)

 The "War on Drugs" exists primarily to support — financially and otherwise — the maintenance of the criminal status of the possession of (some) drugs so that those (including legislators, and many others on the government payroll, plus Pentagon contractors) who profit big — directly or indirectly — from the supply of prohibited drugs can continue to do so, at the expense of everyone else.

-Links on this page were added during 2004-2009.
+Links on this page were added from 2004 onward.
 For similar links added prior to 2004 see:

 Prohibition: The So-Called War on Drugs, Page Three